|

 Dad's Preview:

 Tom and Kate Baker are insane.
-Twelve children insane.
+Twelve-children-insane.
 Once you

 and she has to travel to NYC to promote it.
 It IS totally

-It's funny, sad, contrived, and will elicit a tear from the
+disasters.
+It's funny, sad, contrived, and will

-manliest of men.
-For what it is, a family adventure that's
+it is, a family adventure one sliver above

-one-click above Nickelodeon, it's not half bad.
+Nickelodeon, it's not half bad. |

 Robert